rhino9686/projectGarage/README.md

 The current edition only runs as a command-line application, with no GUI or persistent data.
 The main purpose of this project is to strengthen knowledge of C++, OOP principles, and file input/output management.

 ### Installation
-We will make a Tar.gz later for easy downloading when we have a stable build.
+We will make a tar.gz later for easy downloading when we have a stable build.
 For now just download the files or clone the directory.

 ### Building
-There will be a makefile with build commands later.
+There is a makefile with build commands for Linux platforms, coming soon for Windows/OS X.
-We will start with `make tests` and `make garage`, as our first simple commands.

 To build the main application, use `make garage`.
 To compile the test suites, use `make tests`.